Nutrient Rich Smoothie Recipes For Pregnancy From A Registered Dietitian

 Scroll down to the FAQ section to see what ingredients you should be avoiding during pregnancy.

-So, pregnancy smoothies were a lifesaver for me during my pregnancy when no solid foods sounded good.
+So, healthy pregnancy smoothies were a lifesaver for me during my pregnancy when no solid foods sounded good.

-Here’s what I would typically include.
+Here’s what I would typically include for some extra nutrition.

 I’ll even add greek yogurt or protein powder to my Daily Harvest smoothies to keep me fuller longer, and because you need more protein during pregnancy.

-Personally, I feel that I generally get enough carbohydrates throughout the day, but more fruits and veggies with micronutrients can be helpful for digestion, nutrient status, hydration and more!
+But for some, more fruits and veggies with micronutrients can be helpful for digestion, nutrient status, hydration and more!

-Here are some options for including in your smoothies.
+Whether you include dairy or eat only plant-based food, here are some options for including in your smoothies.

 You can even blend these ahead of time and make some premade smoothies for pregnancy to keep in your freezer as postpartum freezer meals or for when you want one!